norberello/working-hours-penalize-happiness/README.md

-# Work makes you happy to some extent, if two much could penalize you happiness score
+# Work makes you happy to some extent, two much will penalize your happiness

 Fitting different lineal, quadratic and cubic models, and more degrees in R.